 The software is full of bugs when it comes to a variety of different workflows.
 However, the manufacturers understand that this can happen and if there is a problem technically related to the PCB itself and its relation to the software, they will quickly investigate and resolve the issue.
 They guarantee 100% fix and the best part is that the warranty covers it all.

 Most of the manufacturers will require you to register the software you will be using.
 This can happen only if you will be using software different than their own, or their recommendations.
-This way the can test it for you and warn you about any possible failures.
+This way they can test it for you and warn you about any possible failures.
 However, if the manufacturers are not sure and their recommendations are not to use the software you are registering with, they are free to inform you that the warranty will not cover any further issues.

 The warranty does NOT include on-site repair changes.
-They can only ship a brand new part for exchange for the failed one.
+They can only ship a brand new part in exchange for the failed one.
 Also, the PCB manufacturer is not responsible for any data loss or storage failures during the repair.
 Note that the board will be carefully examined in order to determine the exact cause of the issue, and the warranty will not cover any defects due to external events except for:

 1. Damage during shipment